pomponchik/instld/README.md

 ## Context manager mode

+You can also use `instld` to install and use packages in runtime.
 The context manager `installed` generates a context.
 While you are inside the context manager, you can import modules using the usual `import` command:

 ```python
 with installed('some_package'):